FoodTBD/menudb/README.md

 ## Language Data

 `known_terms.tsv` contains all linguistic definitions, including for dishes.
-It supercedes the old `known_dishes.tsv`.
+It supercedes `known_dishes.tsv`.

 `known_terms.tsv` is a snapshot copy of https://docs.google.com/spreadsheets/d/1p_pUiqP6fgpCcKsQ4Ok7WpijfDf6fmVvRuJAwMi1B1E/edit#gid=2051976005.
 As it's easier to edit in Google Sheets, treat Google Sheets as the canonical version and use that to overwrite `data/known_terms.tsv`, rather than the other way around.

-To define a **dish**:
-1. Write the `en` name in title-case.
-1. Fill out the `dish_cuisine` and `dish_description_en` fields.
+There's a grey zone between what is a "term" and what is a "dish".
+For example, "braised" is obviously a term, and "Kung Pao Chicken" is obviously a dish.
+Some things like "fried rice" and "wonton" and "bok choy" SHOULD be left as terms, rather than dishes, because they are usually only part of a dish name.

 To define a **term**:
 1. Write the `en` name in lowercase.
 1. Leave the `dish_cuisine` and `dish_description_en` fields unset.

-There's a grey zone between what is a "term" and what is a "dish".
-For example, "braised" is obviously a term, and "Kung Pao Chicken" is obviously a dish.
-Some things like "fried rice" and "wonton" and "bok choy" are left as terms, rather than dishes, because they are usually only part of a dish name.
+To promote a term to a **dish**:
+1. Write the `en` name in title-case.
+1. Fill out the `dish_cuisine` and `dish_description_en` fields.

 ### Language Data Style Guide